 Members of chambers

-At present there are 38 members of chambers including eight silks.
-Three juniors are on the Attorney General’s panel of counsel.
+At present there are 39 members of chambers including nine silks.
+Four juniors are on the Attorney General’s panel of counsel.

 4 Stone Buildings is committed to providing equality of opportunity for all applicants irrespective of race, age, ethnic origin, sex, religion, disability, political persuasion or sexual orientation.